-ORA-00001 unique constraint violated is one of the common message we often get while loading data.
+ORA-00001 unique constraint violated is one of the common messages we often get while loading data.

 This ORA-00001 unique constraint violated error occurs when You tried to execute an INSERT or UPDATE statement that has created a duplicate value in a field restricted by a unique index.

-We can perform following action items for this ORA-00001
+We can perform the following action items for this ORA-00001

 (1) You can look at the error and find the constraint information with the below sql